Julián Fernández (baseball): El Águila de Veracruz

 On January 22, 2024, Fernández signed with El Águila de Veracruz of the Mexican League.
 In 34 appearances for Veracruz, he compiled a 1–1 record and 1.82 ERA with 43 strikeouts and 19 saves across 34 2/3 innings pitched.
 He became a free agent following the season.

 Los Angeles Dodgers

 On December 20, 2024, Fernández signed a minor league contract with the Los Angeles Dodgers.
 He was assigned to the Triple-A Oklahoma City Comets to start the 2025 season and on July 7 his contract was purchased by the Dodgers and he was recalled to the major league roster.
 Fernández pitched in one game for the Dodgers, allowing two runs on two hits in two innings of work that same day.
 In 35 games for Oklahoma City, he was 3–0 with a 3.05 ERA and 49 strikeouts.
 Fernández was designated for assignment on August 15, following the team's acquisition of Buddy Kennedy.

 Washington Nationals

 On August 17, 2025, Fernández was claimed off waivers by the Washington Nationals.
+On September 27, Fernández recorded his first career win, tossing a scoreless inning against the Chicago White Sox.
+He made three appearances for Washington, recording a 3.00 ERA with four strikeouts over three innings of work.

+Fernández was optioned to the Triple-A Rochester Red Wings to begin the 2026 season.
+In three appearances for Washington, he recorded a 2.25 ERA with three strikeouts over four innings of work.
+Fernández was designated for assignment by the Nationals following the acquisition of Jhancarlos Lara on June 12.
+He was released by the team on June 17.